ccj5351/ccj5351.github.io/index.md

 ## About Me

-I am serving as a Research Engineer at OPPO US Research Center (InnoPeak Technology), Palo Alto, CA. My projects at OPPO range from learnable ISP (RAW-to-sRGB) and image/video super-resolution and enhancement for mobile devices, to 3D reconstruction for XR headsets.
+I am serving as a Research Scientist at Meta, New York, on the ML Modeling and Optimization team within AR Input & Interaction of Reality Labs, where I focus on R&D in AR and on-device AI.
+My research interests lie at the intersection of 3D vision, machine learning, and generative AI.
 I also enjoy investigating network architectures and compression for on-device deployment.
-My work aims to advance the capabilities and applications of 2D/3D vision and machine perception technologies.
+My work aims to advance the capabilities and applications of 2D/3D vision and machine perception technologies, contributing to innovative solutions in human-computer interaction.

+Prior to that, I was a Research Engineer at OPPO US Research Center (InnoPeak Technology) in Palo Alto, CA, from June 2021 to May 2025.
+My projects at OPPO spanned from learnable ISP (RAW-to-sRGB) and image/video super-resolution and enhancement for mobile devices, to 3D reconstruction for XR headsets.

 I earned my Ph.D. in Computer Science from <a href = "http://www.stevens.edu" target = "_blank">
 Stevens Institute of Technology</a>, with the guidance of my advisor, <a href = "https://mordohai.github.io/" target = "_blank">